GlobalFishingWatch/globalfishingwatch.github.io/_posts/2017-02-22-Transshipment-Data.md

 In our database, we identified _likely_ and _potential_ transshipments.
 Likely events are where we see a regrigerated cargo vessel meet up with a fishing vessel while more than 20 nautical miles from shore.
 Most likely, they are transshiping _something_.
 The potential events are when we see refrigerated cargo vessels, or reefers, loitering at sea for enough time to receive a transshipment.
 For a full description, see the report.

 The data used to make the map above is now freely available.
 You can [download a csv file with every one of the points on the map above here]().
-In fact, you can run an R script that Nate run to generate the plot above with [this code]()
+In fact, you can run an R script that Nate ran to generate the plot above with [this code](https://github.com/GlobalFishingWatch/data-blog-code/blob/master/2017/2/global_footprint_map_code.R)

 If you prefer Python, I wrote [a quick Python script](https://github.com/GlobalFishingWatch/data-blog-code/blob/master/2017/2/GFW_Transshipment_Data.ipynb) to make a slightly similar map the the one Nate developed above.
 If you download our data, and you have the right python libraries installed, you can run this script.